JuliaAstro/CALCEPH.jl/docs/src/index.md

-This is a julia wrapper for [CALCEPH](https://www.imcce.fr/inpop/calceph/) a C library for reading planetary ephemeris files, such [INPOPxx](https://www.imcce.fr/inpop), JPL DExxx and SPICE ephemeris files.
+This is a julia wrapper for [CALCEPH](https://www.imcce.fr/inpop/calceph/) a C library for reading planetary ephemeris files, such as [INPOPxx](https://www.imcce.fr/inpop), JPL DExxx and SPICE ephemeris files.

 [CALCEPH](https://www.imcce.fr/inpop/calceph/) C library is developped by [IMCCE](https://www.imcce.fr/).